BSUR Committee

 Members of the BSUR Committee

-Faye Cuthbert is a consultant urogynae-radiologist based at University Hospitals Sussex NHS Foundation Trust and is the current chair of the BSUR.
+Faye Cuthbert is a consultant urogynae-radiologist based at University Hospitals Sussex NHS Foundation Trust and is the outgoing chair of the BSUR.
 I have been part of the BSUR committee since 2013, firstly as student representative, then secretary and then vice chair in September 2020.
 Since joining the BSUR committee I have enjoyed working collaboratively to deliver national educational events, training, research and evidence based guidelines with a view to advancing the practice of urogenital radiology and improving patient care.
 I live in Sussex with my family and enjoy hiking, camping, skiing and travelling.

 Rebecca Wiles trained in radiology in Liverpool.
 During this time she was awarded an RCRscholarship in order to undertake a gynaecological radiology placement in Leeds Teaching Hospitals .
 She was appointed as a Consultant Radiologist in 2014 in Liverpool.
 She has specialist interests in gynaecological and abdominal imaging and has led the development of multiple new services including endometriosis and multi surgeon pelvic surgery MDTs and introducing new techniques such as placental MRI.